TartanLlama/tartanllama.github.io/_drafts/compile-time-type-registry.md

 };
 {% endhighlight %}

-Since this just uses template instantiation, if you write `encode_type<AType>` twice, then it will only be encoded once.
+Since this uses template instantiation, if you write `encode_type<AType>` twice, then it will only be encoded once.

 I had to make a couple of changes to the constexpr counter to make this easier.
 First was to make `meta_list::push` return the size of the meta-container *before* the push: